 When trying to sleep in a recliner, prop your head up on the pillow and rest your cheek on the back of the chair.
 You should keep in mind that experiencing nervousness sometimes is very natural.
 Therefore, there is no need to worry.

-Also read a detailed answer about most asked question: Can Sleeping In A Recliner Cause Blood Clots?
+Also, read a detailed answer to the most asked question: Can Sleep In A Recliner Cause Blood Clots?

 [Bonus] Benefits and Precaution to Sleep in a Recliner While Pregnancy

 Some of the benefits of using a recliner for sleep in pregnancy are:

 - Beneficial for Body Balance: Recliners are beneficial for body balance because they force users to lay on their backs in a position that improves posture and relieves back pain for women.

 - Restful Slumber: Because they are cushiony and fluffy, recliners allow you to have a restful slumber, almost as if you were sleeping on a cloud.

 - Good Sleep: Sound sleep is the foundation of a sound mental state.
 Women who are expecting often experience mood swings.
 Good sleep helps women control their emotions, so recliners allow pregnant women to achieve deep sleep.

 Although recliners are safe to sleep on during pregnancy, there are some precautions you need to avoid any possible harm: